moleculerjs/educational-content/README.md

 5. Follow the [Guide](.github/ISSUE_TEMPLATE/writing-an-article.md) when writing the tutorial.
 Please note that at the moment we only accept articles written in English.

 6. Send us a draft for a review.
+Please note that we are looking for **professional grade** articles, simple step-by-step guides are not covered by the community program and will be promptly rejected.

 7. Wait until the approval and get paid :moneybag: